IAmJonoBo/n00plicate/docs/DEPLOYMENT.md

 # 🚀 Deployment Guide

-Complete guide for deploying Mimic design system components to various platforms and environments.
+Complete guide for deploying n00plicate design system components to various platforms and environments.

 > This guide is being updated for the 2.0 release.
 Where 1.x instructions remain, they are marked as
 > legacy.
 Follow the release checklist in [`docs/IMPLEMENTATION_PLAN_2.0.md`](./IMPLEMENTATION_PLAN_2.0.md)